liuzhiyi1992/FlagProgressBar/README.md

 \#define KEY_ATTRIBUTED_STRING   @"KEY_ATTRIBUTED_STRING"//NSAttributedString

 ####PARA:
-*$index*：The total number of the progress bar *$volum*： The total number of the progress bar *$holderBarColor*：bar backgroundcolor *---icontentBarColor*：bar contentcolor *---iimageTitleOffSet*：offset with the title in flagImage which above the progressBar(CGPoint) *---iimageTitleColor*：color with the title in flagImage which above the progressBar *---iflagImageDictionaryList*：a NSArray with flagImage dictionaries（contains:KEY_FLAGIMAGE, KEY_TITLE,KEY_INDEX,KEY_OFFSET_X,KEY_OFFSET_Y） example:
+*index*：The total number of the progress bar
+*volum*： The total number of the progress bar *holderBarColor*：bar backgroundcolor *contentBarColor*：bar contentcolor *imageTitleOffSet*：offset with the title in flagImage which above the progressBar(CGPoint) *imageTitleColor*：color with the title in flagImage which above the progressBar *flagImageDictionaryList*：a NSArray with flagImage dictionaries（contains:KEY_FLAGIMAGE, KEY_TITLE,KEY_INDEX,KEY_OFFSET_X,KEY_OFFSET_Y） example:
 ```
 NSMutableDictionary *dict_one = [NSMutableDictionary dictionary];
 [dict_one setValue:[UIImage imageNamed:@"dialogButton_center_gray"] forKey:KEY_FLAGIMAGE];